-The detailed paper referenced above was published in June 2013 by MIS Quarterly Executive, and describes a software development framework that serves as the basis for eGovFrame.
+Prior to launching PaaS-TA, the Korean government had provided local vendors with the eGovFrame software development framework.
 The project had been launched in 2008, under the direction of South Korea’s National Information Society Agency (NIA) and the Ministry of Public Administration and Security (MOPAS).

-The article defines a software development framework “as comprising a particular set of rules, design patterns, interfaces, libraries of modules and tools that facilitate software development, maintenance and reuse,” the authors write.
-“Specifically, a development framework enables software developers to develop quality software efficiently.”
+A detailed paper on the topic defines a standardized framework for software development “as comprising a particular set of rules, design patterns, interfaces, libraries of modules and tools that facilitate software development, maintenance and reuse.”
+(The document involves Sojung Lucia Kim from NIA).

 “Moreover, software developers can easily maintain software developed by others because it is easy to understand the role, function or position of a specific module in the developed software.”